tresoldi/gled/README.md

 The software pipeline for downloading, processing, and releasing new versions of the dataset is available in the `pipeline/` directory.
-Please note that, due to processing time necessary for the core step of automatic cognate detection, the entire process can take days on a normal desktop or laptop computer.
+Please note that, due to the processing time necessary for the core step of automatic cognate detection, the entire process can take days on a normal desktop or laptop computer.